© Sarah Beesley – MHD Hons, Advanced Certificate in Herbal Medicine, Functional Medicine Practitioner and Health Coach

 Metal and Mineral Analysis is available from The Self Heal Clinic.

 Our test comes with a personalised 20+ page report including a full treatment outline.
 The cost of this test when done as part of The Ultimate Health Program is $270.
 It is $370 when done as a casual client.
+It requires a hair sample which must be prepped correctly.
+Details about why we use hair are outlined towards the end of the article below.

-For more information on The Ultimate Health Program and/or getting a Metal and Mineral Analysis done please use our contact page or call us on 06 378 7705.
+For more information on The Ultimate Health Program and/or getting a Metal and Mineral Analysis done, please use our contact page or call us on 06 378 7705.

 I Don’t Have Metal Fillings Or Work In A Toxic Job – How Could I Be Exposed to Metals?